 As of September 20, 2022, this post will no longer be updated.

 August 2022: If you are using rapid tests, the FDA recommends testing at least twice, with 48 hours between tests.
 If you have no symptoms, it’s safest to test three times, with 48 hours between each test.

-The WTT Calculator for Individuals is here!
+The WTT COVID Risk Quiz is here!
 In less than a minute, this decision-support tool can help you decide whether you need to take a COVID-19 test today.

-A recent addition to WhenToTest.org, the WTT Calculator for Individuals is one I was excited to try, so I visited the Calculator this morning.
+A recent addition to WhenToTest.org, the WTT COVID Risk Quiz is one I was excited to try, so I visited the Quiz this morning.
 After entering all my inputs, I was relieved to learn that my risk of having or spreading COVID-19 remains low.
-(See my Calculator results, below.)

 Getting COVID-19 over the past seven days